-51. Evidence of entries in register. →
+Evidence of entries in register.

-- 1. A printed or written copy of any entry in the register, purporting to be certified by and under the hand of the Registrar and sealed with the seal of his Office, shall be admitted in evidence in all courts, and in all proceedings, without further proof or production of the original. - 2.
-Any person requiring such a certified copy as aforesaid shall be entitled to obtain it on payment of the prescribed fee.

-52. Evidence of things done by Registrar. →

-A certificate purporting to be under the hand of the Registrar as to any entry, matter or thing that he is authorized by this Law or the rules to make or do shall be prima facie evidence of the entry having been made, and of the contents thereof, and of the matter or thing having been done or not done.
+- 66. (1) A printed or written copy of any entry in the register, purporting to be certified by the Registrar and sealed with the seal of the Patent Office, shall be admitted in evidence in all courts, and in all proceedings, without further proof or production of the original. - (2) Any person requiring such a certified copy as aforesaid shall be entitled to obtain it on payment of the prescribed fee. - 67.
+A certificate purporting to be under the hand of the Registrar Evidence of as to any entry, matter or thing that he is authorised by this Act or things done by Registrar. the rules to make or do shall be prima facie evidence of the entry having been made, and of the contents thereof, and of the matter or thing having been done or not done.

-Offences. →
+Offences